The Ugly Truth About Love

 Let me give you an example.
 It had only been a couple of months of dating and we hit a snag.
 I went out of town on business and we had a standing date the night of my return.
 However, when I returned and texted her, she said she was busy and we could get together another time.

 My first reaction was how rude of her.
 We had a standing date and instead of breaking it off with some notice, she made other plans and failed to tell me.
 I'll be honest, I was pissed.
 You probably would be too if you were in the same situation.
-It was a long trip back and I was looking forward to relaxing company.
+It was a long trip back and I was looking forward to a relaxing evening with good company.
 Instead, I would have a date with my laptop at the pub.

 About halfway through my dinner at the pub, a thought entered my head, "What if this is YOUR fault?!?!"
 Yeah, right.
 She's the one that blew off our date.
 But as I started to process things, putting myself in her shoes, I could start to see the mixed signals I had been sending.